If you're a student with disability, you may be eligible for ongoing support with your studies.

 Because every situation is unique, eligibility for ongoing support is determined on a case-by-case basis.

 Types of support available

-The University can make adjustments to your studies to help offset any disadvantage you might face without them.
+The University may make educational adjustments to your studies to help offset any disadvantage you might face without them.

-Study adjustments (sometimes referred to as reasonable or equitable adjustments) are changes to how subjects are taught and assessed.
+Educational adjustments (sometimes referred to as equitable adjustments) are changes to how subjects are taught and assessed.

 Adjustments are made on a case-by-case basis, and may include:

 - Assistance from an academic support worker (ASW)

 - Equipment loans